5 Top Roofing Insurance Claim Mistakes

 You should regularly document your home’s condition on a semi-annual basis.
 This shows the home insurance company that you’ve made a good faith effort to keep your home in top condition.
 Take photographs of the roof each year to show the condition.
 If there is damage, take photographs to document it and submit these with the claim.
 This effort will give you before and after pictures of your roof to show the insurance company.
 Remember, it’s important to take care of minor roofing problems immediately after detecting them.
 If you repair them yourself, keep receipts and take photographs of your work.
 If you hire a roofing contractor, always keep a copy of the invoice for your records.

-If your home has roofing damage, contact TruBlue Roofing before you call the insurance company.
+If your home has roofing damage, contact TruBlue Roofing and Remodeling before you call the insurance company.
 We have many years of experience in residential and commercial roofing.
 We are experienced in dealing with home insurance companies and can help you navigate the roof insurance claims process.

-TruBlue Roofing can help you with any roof repair or replacement needs.
+TruBlue Roofing and Remodeling can help you with any roof repair or replacement needs.
 We’re locally-owned, insured, and highly experienced roofers helping people in the Raleigh and Durham Metro areas repair and replace their roofs.
 We also service coastal NC areas in Wilmington and Carolina Beach.
 Please see our services page or call us today at (919) 589-7290.